peterlai500/QuasarPolarization/docs/fitting_doc.md

 # Document of Fitting

-For the `[fitting.py](https://github.com/peterlai500/QuasarPolarization/blob/main/fitting.py)` in this project.
+For the [fitting.py](https://github.com/peterlai500/QuasarPolarization/blob/main/fitting.py) in this project.

 ## Functions
 ### `ChanAverage`
-Utilizing the mstransform in CASA, averaging the channels in  the measurement set.
+Utilizing the `mstransform` in CASA, averaging the channels in  the measurement set.
 It would make a new single-channel ms without affect the original multi-channel ms. The new ms name would be assign to the variable name and based on the name of the original one.
-According to the code, the new filename would be `original.chanaver`
+According to the code, the new filename would be `[original_name].chanaver`
 E.g.,
 ```Python
 # known the ms name